 Welcome to my teaching page!
-I have enjoyed more than a decade (and counting) of experience as an educator, ranging from teaching private cello lessons to award-winning string quartets to conducting college orchestras, and everything in between.
+I have enjoyed more than 15 years of experience as an educator, ranging from teaching private cello lessons to award-winning string quartets, conducting youth orchestras, graduate-level classroom teaching, and everything in between.

 I currently teach a small-but-mighty studio of cello students at my home in the North Berkeley hills.
 My students range from age 6 to 60.
 I’m delighted to teach almost all ages, though I leave the very youngest students to those with specialized training.
 My students are consistently the top players in their school orchestras, regularly win competitions around the Bay Area, and are admitted to the finest music schools and conservatories.
 I recently sent a graduating senior to Indiana University’s Jacobs School of Music with a large scholarship!

 As an educator, I believe in installing fundamental skills first rather than band-aid solutions that fix one problem and create two more.
 Posture, note-reading, rhythm, and shifting are emphasized in every lesson.
 I assign a curriculum that makes these fundamental skills easy and enjoyable to develop.
 Along with scales and etudes, my students work on one or two solo pieces at a time, with skills tightly integrated across weekly assignment.
 Every lesson ends with duet playing — for fun, and for ensemble and listening skills!
 You can learn more about my curriculum here.